Ashwin Kumar Lakshmikanthan: Web Series

 Ashwin Kumar had a lead role in Thanthu Vitten Ennai, a web series produced by Zee5.
 He was also part of the horror-thriller web series Live Telecast directed by Venkat Prabhu for Disney+ Hotstar.
-He is next playing the lead as a Police officer in the crime thriller, titled Dhoolpet Police station.
-This series is set to stream on Aha Tamil and explores themes on crime and power.
+He had played the lead as a Police officer in the crime thriller, titled Dhoolpet Police station.
+This series streamed on Aha Tamil and explored themes on crime and power.

 Music videos and model work

 Ashwin Kumar is the lead actor in the music videos "Cloning Kadhal", "Rhythm of Life" (Sony Music), "Shades of Kadhal", "Kutty Pattas" (Sony Music), "Criminal Crush", "Loner", "Adipoli" (Think Music), "Baby Nee Sugar", "Yaathi Yaathi" (Sony Music), "Vaadi Vaadi" (Think Music), "VannaMayilae" (Noise and Grains) and "Adada" (VYRLOriginals).

 He had given voice-over in the music audio 11:11 – Guru undu Bhayamillai, composed by Ady Kriz.
 As a model, he has worked in multiple TV commercials and print adverts for various brands.
 He was a brand ambassador of Zee Thirai.